Bachelor of Science in Nursing (B.S.N.)

 Students who earn a D or F in a required course, or whose average falls below C (GPA falls below 2.0), will be placed on academic probation for one semester/term.
 If at the end of the semester/term, the student has achieved a GPA of 2.0 or above with no grade lower than C in required nursing courses, he or she will be removed from academic probation.

-Students who earn a D or F in two required nursing course (or from the same course twice) will be dismissed academically from the undergraduate nursing program and will be ineligible for readmission.
+Students who earn a D or F in two required nursing courses (or from the same course twice) will be dismissed academically from the undergraduate nursing program and will be ineligible for readmission.
 Dismissed students will have the opportunity to petition for reinstatement in the program at the conclusion of the semester in which they receive a failure in a clinical or a 2nd D or F in a required course.
 The student will be provided ten minutes to present to the voting members of the Committee on Undergraduate Studies the extenuating circumstance that caused their low performance and the plan for success if provided the opportunity to continue in the program.
 Students will only be allowed to continue if the faculty perceive there to be conditions beyond the students control that caused their unacceptable academic performance, and the student is able to demonstrate that those issues have been resolved.
+Any further dismissal from the program cannot be appealed.
+Additionally, all coursework must be completed within 4 years of your original admission date.

 Advisement Program for Students on Academic Probation